PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 > ### Github Triggers ![](../info.png)
 > We could at this point re-enable our Github triggers from the previous recipe to provide a fully automated build pipeline into AWS.

 Finally we need to deploy our `webapp` project, this is our front end into the system and we need to make a small tweak before deploying.
 We deployed our services as type NodePort which exposes services in a point to point manner using a direct IP address and port number for each service instance.
-However a better approach for a cloud deployed application is to deploy as type LoadBalancer.
-Lets go ahead and configure the build for `webapp` to do this:
+However a better approach for a cloud deployed application is to deploy as type LoadBalancer. let's go ahead and configure the build for `webapp` to do this:

-Firstly lets remove our existing `webapp` service and deployment:
+Firstly let's remove our existing `webapp` service and deployment:

 ```sh
 $ kubectl delete service webapp